fluent-ffmpeg/node-fluent-ffmpeg/README.md

 ### Code contributions

-If you want to add new features or change the API, please submit an issue first to make sure no one else is already working on the same thing and discuss the implementation and API details with maintainers and users.
+If you want to add new features or change the API, please submit an issue first to make sure no one else is already working on the same thing and discuss the implementation and API details with maintainers and users by creating an issue.
 When everything is settled down, you can submit a pull request.

 When fixing bugs, you can directly submit a pull request.